 Where did that Quinjet end up?
 The junk planet Sakaar!
-When we catch up with him in Thor: Ragnarok, we find out that Hulk has remained in his Hulk-form ever since the events of Ultron.
-He's the prized champion of The Grandmaster, and Thor's attempts at the lullaby don't work one bit.
+When we catch up with him in Thor: Ragnarok, we find out that Hulk has remained in his Hulk form ever since the events of Ultron.
+He's the prized champion of the Grandmaster, and Thor's attempts at the lullaby don't work one bit.
 Eventually, he gets Banner to reemerge, and Banner has no idea that he was the Hulk for so long.

 Banner returns to Asgard with Thor and Valkyrie and changes into the Hulk to take down Hela's giant wolf, Fenris.
 The Hulk is present when Thor takes the throne at the end, and he seems a little more at peace with his dual personalities... or maybe not.
 We're not really sure.

 What's most important: Banner is due for a long-awaited reunion with Natasha Romanoff.
-She'll either give him a lullaby, or a huge kick in the nuts.
+She'll either give him a lullaby or a huge kick in the nuts.
 He's also been away from Earth for quite a while.
 Hulk is more confident, cocky, and talkative than ever — but Banner has never looked or sounded more like a mad scientist on crack.
 Sun's getting low, big guy.

 HEIMDALL (IDRIS ELBA)

-The all-seeing gatekeeper of the Bifrost, Heimdall (Idris Elba) was the guardian that could either allow or deny passage to the other realms.
+The all-seeing gatekeeper of the Bifrost, Heimdall (Idris Elba) was the guardian who could either allow or deny passage to the other realms.
 Though he looked and sounded formidable, plenty of outside forces got in and out of Asgard all the time.

 He was frozen by Loki in the first Thor, but he recovered.
 In Thor: The Dark World, he was really unhappy because a fleet of dark elves attacked Asgard on his watch.
 He is even more unhappy in Thor: Ragnarok because the Odin-disguised Loki removed him from his post and replaced him with an idiot.
 Heimdall created a sort of resistance group to counter the false Odin, and this group continued on to oppose Hela after she conquered the place.
-Heimdall takes back the sword that acts as the key to the Bifrost gate, and this made Hela unable to spread her evil to other realms.
+Heimdall takes back the sword that acts as the key to the Bifrost gate, and this makes Hela unable to spread her evil to other realms.